gofynd/fdk-client-javascript/documentation/platform/PARTNER.md

 ### removeProxyPath
-Remove proxy path for external url
+Remove proxy URL for the external URL